 Online Casinos featuring Novomatic slots

-Unfortunately as I write (October 2012), you can see that Novomatic games aren't widely available and those casinos that do have
+Unfortunately you can see that Novomatic games aren't so widely available online and those casinos that do have

 them sometimes restrict play from certain countries where Novomatic have land-based interests to protect and are therefore keen

 not to upset the regulators!
 The grid above shows casinos that should take players from your country (based on your IP address)

 although some places, like the USA, will not be able to play Novomatic games online at all (yet, anyway!) - sorry.

 Also, the quality of the customer service at the casinos above varies!
 I have played all of them and they are all safe and pay

 out fine: just that some are quicker than others.
 For example, Star Games have easily the biggest selection of Novomatic slots

 (I am told that they are owned by a company who in turn are part of the Novomatic Group but they can be horrendously slow

 replying to emails and paying out winnings: up to 2 weeks in my case!
 But they did pay, eventually!